*This post may contain affiliate links. Please see my disclosure for more details!*

 - Line a tin with parchment paper – I use a 7″x10″ rectangular (brownie) tray as it makes a nice depth of fudge!

-- Put the chopped chocolate into a heavy based pan, along with all of the condensed milk and Biscoff!
+- Put the chopped chocolate into a heavy based pan, along with all of the condensed milk.

-- Melt on a low heat, stiring often so that the chocolate doesn’t just get stuck on the bottom and burn and that all the ingredients mix together well.
+- Melt on a low heat, stiring often so that the chocolate doesn't catch and the ingredients melt together!

-- If using, stir in the chopped up biscuits – pour into the tin and smooth over the mixture and store in the fridge for 3-4 hours to set, or overnight!
+- Stir in the chopped up biscuits – pour into the tin and smooth over the mixture and store in the fridge or freezer for 3-4 hours to set, or overnight!

-- Once set – remove from the tin and cut into the squares (I cut 1″ squares) , return to the fridge for another couple of hours to finish setting – ENJOY!
+- Once set – remove from the tin and cut into the squares...
+ENJOY!